How Ankit, Founder of We, included. is Working with Grassroots to Address the Global Goals Challenges

 The intermediate future.

 With his We, included. initiative, he aims to create opportunities for students to reimagine their future through a structured Competency-Based Life Skills and Entrepreneurship Curriculum, with a focus on real problem solving, counselling for students and industry partnerships.
 We, included. aspires to implement a model where students in government schools start thinking big and do not restrict their future prospects to low paying jobs in the channelize sector.
-Through a rigorous and challenging life skill and entrepreneurship curriculum, We, included. aims to improve the life chances of secondary school students by opening them up to the world of innovation, collaboration and leadership, so that they can channelize their potential in multiple directions.
+Through a rigorous and challenging life skill and entrepreneurship curriculum, We, included.

 According to Ankit, the ideal state will be once the challenges are achieved and are solved, it would result in the integration of life skills and entrepreneurial skills into the existing syllabus ensuring students become job-ready.
 Focus on student-led ventures building confidence in students, developing entrepreneurial skills and motivating them to start their own ventures in various domains of national significance such as education, health, women and tribal empowerment, waste management etc.